The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck

 \section{The relational bottleneck}

-We define the relational bottleneck as any mechanism that restricts the flow of information from perceptual to downstream reasoning systems to consist only of relations (see Box 1 for a formal definition).
-For example, given inputs representing individual visual objects, a relational bottleneck would constrain the representations passed to downstream reasoning processes such that they capture only the relations between these objects (e.g., whether the objects have the same shape), rather than the individual features of the objects (e.g., the individual shapes).
-Such a representation encourages downstream processes to identify relational patterns, such as the identity rule in Figure~\ref{rel_bottleneck_illustrated}, in a manner that is abstracted away from the details of specific instances of those patterns, and can therefore be systematically generalized to novel inputs.
-In the following section, we highlight three recently proposed neural network architectures that instantiate this approach in different guises, illustrating how they utilize a relational bottleneck to induce abstract concepts in a data-efficient manner.
+We define the relational bottleneck as any mechanism that restricts the flow of information from perceptual to downstream reasoning systems to consist only of relations (see Box 2 for a formal definition).
+For example, consider the relational patterns depicted in Figure~\ref{rel_bottleneck_illustrated}.
+In this example, the images on the left and right are governed by the same abstract pattern (ABA), but these patterns contain different sets of objects (dogs and cats vs. planes and cars).
+Given inputs representing individual objects (e.g., representations of the dog and cat images on the left), a relational bottleneck would constrain the representations passed to downstream reasoning processes to capture only the relations between these objects (e.g., whether the objects have the same shape), and discard information about the individual objects (e.g., information about dogs and cats).
+The result is that the images on the left will have the same representation as those on the right, despite the different objects depicted in these images.
+This encourages downstream processes to identify relational patterns in a manner that is abstracted away from specific instances of those patterns, and can therefore be systematically generalized to novel inputs (see Concluding Remarks for discussion of non-relational factors in human cognition).
+In the following section, we highlight three recently proposed neural architectures that instantiate this approach in different guises, illustrating how they utilize a relational bottleneck to induce abstract concepts in a data-efficient manner.
+It is also worth emphasizing that, although we focus here on artificial neural networks, the approach may also be applicable to other modeling approaches (see Outstanding Questions).

 \rule{\textwidth}{1pt}